coinvent/coinvent/architecture.md

 the calculation asking for more outputs (i.e. iterative deepening).

-The overall system will be stateful, because being stateful is the most natural way to support a couple of features we want:
+The overall system will be stateful, because being stateful is the most natural way to support several required features:

  - Slow tasks, where a job is started, runs, finishes later.
  - Interactive UI, where the user has a fixed reference point to view